Dr. Marla Shapiro

 Dr. Marla Shapiro completed medical school at McGill University and trained at the University of Toronto for her Masters of Health Science in Community Health and Epidemiology.
 She trained in Family Medicine and is certified by the Canadian College of Family Practice.
 She concluded her speciality training in Community Medicine receiving her Fellowship in Preventive Medicine and Public Health from the Royal College of Physicians and Surgeons of Canada.
 She holds a Fellowship in Family Medicine and is a NAMS credentialed menopause specialist.

-Her book Life in the Balance: My Journey with Breast Cancer, was released in Fall 2006 and is a National Bestseller.
+Her national best selling book, Life in the Balance: My Journey with Breast Cancer, was released in Fall 2006.

 Life in the Balance